dwbzero/csv-tools/README.md

 Python 3.5 or later.
 Earlier versions of Python 3.x may also work, but are untested.

 Unfortunately, Python 2.x does not work due to some issues with unicode support in its base library CSV module.
+Effort has been made to make the programs work with Python 2.x, but work is incomplete.

 ### Installation